Cameron Murray (rugby league): Early life

 Murray was born in Sydney, New South Wales, Australia.

 Murray played his junior rugby league for the Mascot Jets, before being signed by the South Sydney Rabbitohs.
-He attended Newington College, completing his HSC in 2015.
+He attended Newington College, sitting his HSC in 2015.
 Academically, Murray performed well, achieving 1st place in the college in Earth and Environment Science, with a Band 6 (raw mark of 91).
 He was captain of Newington's GPS Championship Winning 1st XV Rugby team that same year.
 In his final year at the college he turned down captaincy of the Under-18 NSW State of Origin side in favour of playing for his school.

-Cameron's father, Corey Murray, made 12 appearances for the Rabbitohs in the early 1990s.
+Cameron's father, Corey Murray, made 12 appearances for South Sydney in the early 1990s.

 Playing career

 2016

-In October 2015, Murray re-signed with the Rabbitohs on a 4-year contract until the end of 2019.
+In October 2015, Murray re-signed with South Sydney on a four-year contract until the end of 2019.
 Late in 2015, he played for the Australian Schoolboys.
 In 2016, he played for the South Sydney Rabbitohs' NYC team.
-He also featured for the Rabbitohs' Intrust Super Premiership NSW team, North Sydney Bears in 2016, playing a total of 6 games and scoring 1 try.
+He also featured for the Rabbitohs' Intrust Super Premiership NSW team, North Sydney Bears in 2016, playing a total of six games and scoring one try.

 On June 22, Murray captained the NSW Blues Under-18 side as they defeated Queensland 26-0 at Suncorp Stadium.

 2017

 Murray started off 2017 by playing in the Intrust Super Premiership NSW for North Sydney.

 In May, he was selected to start at lock for the Junior Kangaroos team to play the Junior Kiwis.

-In round 8 of the 2017 NRL season, he made his NRL debut for the Rabbitohs off the bench against the Brisbane Broncos in round 8.
+In round 8 of the 2017 NRL season, he made his NRL debut for South Sydney off the bench against the Brisbane Broncos in round 8.
 Murray was named captain of the NSW Blues U20 side in May and playing in the 2nd row, as NSW defeated Queensland 30-16.

 Murray went on to play 9 NRL matches in 2017, scoring his maiden try in round 24 against the New Zealand Warriors.
 He was named the club's rookie of the year at season's end.

 2018

-Murray was key part of the Rabbitohs side which finished 3rd in 2018, often starting the game on the bench.
+Murray was key part of the South Sydney side which finished third in 2018, often starting the game on the bench.
 In week one of the finals against the Melbourne Storm, Murray scored what seemed to be the game winning try, before a late try and field goal to the Storm handed Souths a 29–28 loss.

-In week 2 of the finals against the St. George-Illawarra Dragons, Murray stripped the ball from Leeson Ah Mau with the Rabbitohs trailing by a point with just over three minutes remaining.
-Adam Reynolds then kicked two field goals as the Rabbitohs won 13-12.
-The Rabbitohs were knocked out in the preliminary final, losing 12-4 to the Sydney Roosters.
+In week 2 of the finals against the St. George-Illawarra Dragons, Murray stripped the ball from Leeson Ah Mau with South Sydney trailing by a point with just over three minutes remaining.
+Adam Reynolds then kicked two field goals as South Sydney won 13-12.
+South Sydney were knocked out in the preliminary final, losing 12-4 to the Sydney Roosters.

-Despite coming off the bench for majority of the season, Murray was regarded as one of the Rabbitohs best performers and was lauded for his quick play-the-ball speed setting up attacking opportunities for his teammates.
+Despite coming off the bench for majority of the season, Murray was regarded as one of South Sydney's best performers and was lauded for his quick play-the-ball speed setting up attacking opportunities for his teammates.